 All Safety Inspectors receive some basic arboricultural guidance but a qualified arboricultural advisor carries out an inspection when specialist knowledge is required.
 Their advice is also sought before any work is carried out on tree roots causing a problem to a footway surface.
 Qualified tree surgeons will be used when conducting tree maintenance work for West Lothian Council.

 APPENDIX A - ASSESSMENT OF RISK

-This document provides an assessment of risk to West Lothian Council associated with key aspects of the revised Roads Safety Inspection Manual 2018 where it deviates from SCOTS guidance or previous council practice.
+This document provides an assessment of risk to West Lothian Council associated with key aspects of the Roads Asset Safety Inspection Manual 2023 where it deviates from SCOTS guidance.

 FOOTWAY INSPECTIONS